-Registrar board certifies signatures required for special town meeting
+Registrar board certifies signatures required for Special Town Meeting

 Andover residents were given a chance to voice grievances about how the signatures were gathered at a Board of Registrars meeting on Thursday, April 14; however, no members of the public attended the meeting.

-Meyers said that the town had harassed signatories of the petition.
-Meyers was also displeased with the town's decision to set the Special Town Meeting for the same date as the Town Meeting.
+Meyers said he was displeased with the town's decision to set the Special Town Meeting for the same date as the Town Meeting.

 The six warrants to be discussed at Special Town Meeting range from creating a general fund for mental health and well being services to implementing an annual review of the Town Manager.